401K Confidence: Plan to Prosper

 Don’t Fear the “F” Word

 A 401k Plan is a valuable employee benefit and a strong talent retention tool for your business; however, it also places “fiduciary” responsibilities on your shoulders.
-We educate you on ERISA’s five key mandates (see 401k ERISA Services) and your related fiduciary duties, so you can be comfortable with your compliance.
+We educate you on ERISA’s five key mandates and your related fiduciary duties, so you can be comfortable with your compliance.
 We help you implement prudent processes to protect your interests, reduce risk, and limit liability.

-Risk: You can’t eliminate your fiduciary responsibility to interpret, select, and monitor Plan activity; however, you can choose providers with transparent business practices that mitigate your risks and provide better 401k Plan economics.
-Take care to understand the difference between slick marketing that offers fiduciary assistance and legal substance.
+Risk: You can’t eliminate your fiduciary responsibility to interpret, select, and monitor Plan activity; however, you can choose providers with transparent business practices that mitigate your risks.
+Take care to understand the difference between slick marketing that is short on legal and economic substance.
 A 3 (21) Adviser shares risk with you, but you still have the ultimate investment authority (and liability); whereas a 3 (38) Manager is ERISA’s highest standard of care and removes your investment liability.

 Does your adviser offer you 3 (38) protection in a clear, written agreement?

 Participant Education: Retirement readiness is important to all participants.
 If not properly funded and invested, many 401k plans will fail to provide needed retirement funds.
 Our education programs review important, practical investment concepts like appropriate savings levels, risk, return, dollar cost averaging, compound interest, and accumulation and distribution.
-We also offer individual advice if so desired.
+We also can offer individual advice to plan participants.